v6d-io/v6d/k8s/cmd/README.md

       --sidecar.reserve_memory                  Reserving enough physical memory pages for vineyardd --sidecar.service.port int                the service port of vineyard service (default 9600) --sidecar.service.type string             the service type of vineyard service (default "ClusterIP") --sidecar.size string                     The size of vineyardd.
-You can use the power-of-two equivalents: Ei, Pi, Ti, Gi, Mi, Ki. (default "256Mi")
+You can use the power-of-two equivalents: Ei, Pi, Ti, Gi, Mi, Ki.
+Defaults "", means not limited
       --sidecar.socket string                   The directory on host for the IPC socket file.
 The namespace and name will be replaced with your vineyard config (default "/var/run/vineyard-kubernetes/{{.Namespace}}/{{.Name}}")
       --sidecar.spill.config string             If you want to enable the spill mechanism, please set the name of spill config
       --sidecar.spill.path string               The path of spill config